The Buzzword: Networking. Three Ways to Grow Your Construction Network

 1. Join a Local Trade Association

 Is there a particular aspect of the construction industry you are passionate about?
 A great way to engage in that topic with like-minded individuals is to join a local chapter of a trade association.
 A few great examples are the NAWIC: National Association of Women in Construction, CFMA: Construction Financial Management Association and ABC: Associated Builders and Contractors.
 Each of these associations have regular meetings all over the US and also hold annual gatherings for all the chapters to come together at least once a year.
 These are great opportunities to make connections with other contractors, learn from one another and celebrate the comradery around the industry you each know and love.
-To learn more about joining a trade association, check out our podcast featuring Michael D. Bellman, President and CEO of ABC.

 2. Fix up your Linkedin Profile